 Dr. Cathy: It is one of the more common older dog diseases.

 Dr. Cathy: Dobermans and boxers commonly get dilated cardiomyopathy.
-Small and toy breeds of dog are most commonly affected by mitral valve failure and thus CHF.
+Small and toy breeds of dogs are most commonly affected by mitral valve failure and, thus, CHF.
 However, this group of disorders affects many, many breeds.

 Dr. Cathy: Because so much about CHF is genetically determined, there's only so much you can do to protect.

-However, consistent exercise, great nutrition, proper administered preventative against heartworm disease, and weight control will do a lot for your dog.
+However, consistent exercise, great nutrition, proper administered prevention against heartworm disease, and weight control will do a lot for your dog.

 Dr. Cathy: The first sign is a subtle, occasional cough, which sounds just like a little heh sound from time to time.
 By the time other symptoms become more obvious, your dog may be in the advanced stages of congestive heart failure.
-These signs are fainting, exercise intolerance, inability to lay down to sleep, a serious frequent cough, or restlessness at night.
+These signs are:

 Alternative Options for Treating CHF